itsjustasemicolon/SpendSense/README.md

 ![Dashboard](images/dashboard_tab2.png)

 ## Motivation Behind the Project

-I’ve been using the Bluecoins app to track my expenses for over a year now, and using my recorded data, I want to gain insights about my expenditure.
+As an Indian student, managing my finances has always been a challenge—especially with limited pocket money and the need to balance studies, personal life, and unexpected expenses.
+For over a year, I’ve used the Bluecoins app to track every rupee spent and earned.
+Now, I want to go beyond just recording transactions and uncover meaningful insights from my own data.

-Some of the questions I aim to answer are as follows:
+With this project, I aim to answer key questions about my spending and income habits:

-1. Where am I spending the most?
+- **Where do I spend the most rupees?**
+  Identifying my biggest expenses helps me prioritize and adjust my habits.
-2. What should be my daily, weekly, and monthly budget based on my spending patterns?
+- **What should my daily, weekly, and monthly budget look like in rupees?**
+  Using my actual spending patterns, I want to set realistic and sustainable budgets in ₹.
-3. Where do most of my money come from?
+- **Where does most of my money come from?**
+  Understanding my income sources helps me plan better for the future.
-4. What are my most preferred payment and receiving methods?
+- **What are my most preferred payment and receiving methods?**
+  Knowing which methods I use most often can help me streamline my finances.
-5. How much money comes in and out of my accounts over time?
+- **How much money moves in and out of my accounts over time in rupees?**

-In addition, I wanted to apply what I’ve learned in programming so far.
-This covers Python (Pandas, SQLAlchemy, Plotly, Streamlit), SQL (relational databases, how to write queries), Git workflow, project management and documentation.
+  Tracking cash flow trends ensures I stay on top of my financial health.

+This project is also a chance for me to apply what I’ve learned as a computer science student.
+I’ve used:

+- **Python** (including Pandas for data analysis, SQLAlchemy for database integration, Plotly for visualizations, and Streamlit for the web interface)
+- **SQL** (relational databases and writing queries)
+- **Git workflow** (version control and collaboration)
+- **Project management and documentation** (to keep everything organized and reproducible)

+By building this financial tracker, I hope to not only manage my money better but also grow my skills in programming, data analysis, and web development—while keeping every rupee in check!

 ## Technology
 ![Tech Stack](<images/Architecture Diagram.jpg>)